JBZoo/CSV-Blueprint/README.md

       is_email: true                    # Only email format.
 Example: "user@example.com"
       is_domain: true                   # Only domain name.
 Example: "example.com"
       is_uuid4: true                    # Only UUID4 format.
 Example: "550e8400-e29b-41d4-a716-446655440000"
+      is_alias: true                    # Only alias format.
+Example: "my-alias-123"

+      # Geography
       is_latitude: true                 # Can be integer or float.
 Example: 50.123456
       is_longitude: true                # Can be integer or float.
 Example: -89.123456
-      is_alias: true                    # Only alias format.
-Example: "my-alias-123"
+      is_geohash: true                  # Check if the value is a valid geohash.
+Example: "u4pruydqqvj"
       cardinal_direction: true          # Valid cardinal direction.
 Examples: "N", "S", "NE", "SE", "none", ""
       usa_market_name: true             # Check if the value is a valid USA market name.
 Example: "New York, NY"